 Alternatives to LBackup

-- If you are interested a very simple backup solution then consider some of the various *NIX commands.
+- If the event that you are interested a very simple backup solution then consider some of the various *NIX commands.
 A couple of *NIX tools to consider are afio and tar.
 When combined with tools such as find you will be able to quickly construct a customized backup solution.
 If you end up constructing a custom backup script or command we encourage you to submit these to the LBackup project.
 This is because we are constantly looking for ways to make LBackup more flexible.

 - Unison is a great utility for synchronizing directories.
 The unison guide will help to get you started.